junderw/password-worker/README.md

 This module contains the `PasswordWorker` struct, which manages hashing and verification operations using a combination of a `rayon` thread pool and `crossbeam-channel` to efficiently handle these operations asynchronously.
+It also makes use of a `tokio::sync::oneshot` channel but does not require the tokio runtime to be present.

-The methods will not block the tokio runtime.
+The methods will not block the async runtime.
 All await operations do not block.
 They use non-blocking channel implementations to send and receive passwords and hashes to the rayon thread pool.

-`PasswordWorker` is `Send + Sync + Clone` and contains no lifetimes, so it can be used as axum state without an Arc.
+`PasswordWorker` is `Send + Sync + Clone`, and contains no lifetimes.
+The Clone implementation is a shallow copy that "points" to the same thread pool.
+It can be used as shared state without an Arc.
+All methods take `&self` so a `Mutex` is also not necessary.

 # Example